 Protected species are genrally considered to include those species listed as endangered or threatened under the Endangered Species Act (ESA), all marine mammals, listed or not, as they are protected under the Marine Mammal Protection Act (MMPA), and all seabirds.
-A summary of information on those species believed to potentially occur in the proposed NWHI sanctuary is presented below.
+Appropriate information on the species' life history, habitat and distribution, and other factors necessary to its survival, is presented below.